 Research and Evaluation Center

-For example, researchers in the R&E Center are working with Temple University to design and implement a comprehensive process and outcome evaluation of the Office of Juvenile Justice and Delinquency Prevention’s $8.6 million Community-Based Violence Prevention Demonstration Program (CBVP).
+Since 2010, the R&E Center has been working with Temple University to design and implement a comprehensive process and outcome evaluation of the Office of Juvenile Justice and Delinquency Prevention’s Community-Based Violence Prevention Demonstration Program (CBVP).

 Since 2011, the R&E Center has been working with Youth Advocate Programs, Inc. (YAP) to enhance their research and evaluation focus.
 Researchers are collaborating with YAP leadership and staff to enhance the organization’s focus on data and evidence.